adobe-platform/docker-aws-secrets-downloader/README.md

 # docker-aws-secrets-downloader

+This script and container aid in the download and decryption of secrets and configs stored in DynamoDB.
+For secrets, the stored value is decrypted with KMS before being returned.
+Config values are returned as plaintext without being decrypted (since they are stored in plaintext in DynamoDB).
+This script can be used to view all of the available secrets and configs and then iterate through each to decrypt and load where needed.

+CAUTION: This script or container does not actually place the secrets or configs into etcd, environment variables, or files.
+It merely returns it for use by a parent script.

 ## Script Usage
 ```
 ./download-decrypt-secrets.sh [options]
-    -r|--region     Pass a region to use.
-If none is provided, the region will be looked up via AWS metadata
+    -r|--region    (optional) If not provided, the region will be looked up via AWS metadata (EC2-only).
-    -k|--key        The secret key to use.
-Either "cluster" or the name of the application.
     -t|--table     The DynamoDB table to query.
+    -k|--key       The table key to use.
+Ex: "secrets" or "configs"
-    -n|--name       The name of the secret.
+    -n|--name      (optional) The name of the secret or config.
+Ex: SUMO_LOGIC_KEY.
+If none is provided, a list of all secrets or configs is returned
+    -f|--format    (optional) Can be "plain".
+If provided, will print the raw plaintext secret without metadata."
 ```

 The script can be run from within a Docker container or stand-alone on either AWS infrastructure or traditional servers.